SymfonyId/AdminBundle/Resources/doc/en/instalation.md

 ### New Project###

 For new project, using `SKeleton` is very recomended.
+Skeleton need redis to store session, you can remove this dependency.

 Before install, create **empty database** first and then clone `Skeleton` repository